OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/aroon.md

 ---
 title: aroon
-description: Learn about the Aroon Indicator, a tool that shows when a new trend is dawning in market analysis.
+description: "Learn about the Aroon Indicator, a tool that shows when a new trend is" dawning in market analysis.
 Understand its parameters, usage and visual representation.
 keywords:
 - Aroon Indicator